Team2168/2014_Main_Robot/Readme.md

-FRC2013_Main_Robot
+FRC2014_Main_Robot
 ==================

-This repository is for development of the 2013 Robot for the FIRST Robotics Competition.
+This repository is for development of the 2014 Robot for the FIRST Robotics Competition.
 It is written in Java and uses the Command Based Robot framework.

 ###Environment Setup
-After cloning the repo and importing the project in eclipse, create an environment variable to fix your build path.
+After cloning the repo and importing the project in eclipse, follow the steps belwo to configure your build path.
-1. Right click on the project folder, Build Path > Configure Build Path
+1. Right click on the project folder, Build Path > Configure Build Path.
-2. Click the Add Variable button
+2. Click the "Add External JARs" button.
-3. Click the Configure Variables button
-4. Click the New button
-5. Type "USERPROFILE" in the name field (without quotes)
-6. Click the Folder button and browse to the directory which you extracted the sunspotfrcsdk folder to. e.g "C:\Users\Jim"
+3. Browse to the directory which you extracted the sunspotfrcsdk folder to. e.g "C:\Users\Jim\sunspotfrcsdk\lib".
+4. Select the networktables-crio.jar, squak.jar, and wpilibj.jar files and click "Open".
+5. Click "OK" to close the "Build Path" window.